Sheriff Civil Paper Service

 The Constable is charged with serving legal documents originating from justice court precincts.

 If you would like to review Arizona Revised Statutes please visit their website

 General Instructions for Requesting Sheriff's Office Service of a Civil DocumentAll services will require a Service Information Sheet or cover letter giving detailed and specific information to be used to locate and serve the designated person.
 Successful and expeditious services are our goal and we, therefore, rely heavily on the information that you provide to us.
 Originator's information also must be completed accurately so that we may notify you of the results of our service attempts.
 Please read our Civil Paper Service Fact Sheet.

-If you wish to have papers served, bring an original set of all papers and completed service information sheet to our customer service window at our Law Enforcement Administrative Facility (911 E. Sawmill Rd, Flagstaff, AZ 86001).
+If you wish to have papers served, bring a set of all papers with a completed service information sheet to our customer service window at our Law Enforcement Administrative Facility (911 E. Sawmill Rd, Flagstaff, AZ 86001).
 For detailed instructions on what papers are required for different types of service, please call our Administrative Team at 928-226-5012.